amangup/coding-bootcamp/README.md

 1. Download the Python executable installer, which is labeled **Windows x86-64 executable installer** from here: https://www.python.org/downloads/release/python-365/

-2. Run the downloaded file (may need previliges).
+2. Run the downloaded file (may need privileges).

 ### Installing PyCharm